EvaBouts/EvaBouts/README.md

 - React

 ### ⚡ About me
-Former publisher in a big french publishing house, I decided to switch paths to become de Web developper.
+**Former publisher** in a big french publishing house, I decided to switch paths to **become a Web developper**.
 The aim is to become a good in coding websites as I was in editing texts !

 ### 📚 Interests
 - Board and video games